 Fangcun District, Former administrative district in southwest Guangzhou, China.

-Fangcun District was a former administrative area in southwest Guangzhou that stretched along the southern bank of the Pearl River.
-The region was densely populated with residential neighborhoods and extensive horticultural zones that shaped the city's southwestern landscape.
+Fangcun District was a former administrative area in southwest Guangzhou, located along the southern bank of the Pearl River.
+The area covered densely populated residential neighborhoods alongside large horticultural zones that shaped the southwestern edge of the city.

 The district was long known for flower and ornamental plant cultivation, with numerous nurseries breeding perennials and woody plants for centuries.
 This heritage shaped how the area looked and made it a major hub for gardeners and plant enthusiasts.

-European botanists sourced plant species from Fangcun's nurseries in the 19th century for their botanical collections.
-This international connection helped distribute local plant varieties around the world.
+In the 19th century, European botanists sourced plant species from Fangcun's nurseries for their botanical collections back home.
+This connection helped spread local plant varieties to gardens and herbariums across Europe and beyond.

 The community of curious travelers